On high-dimensional wavelet eigenanalysis: Introduction

-In \eqref{e:W(a2^j)_intro}, $^*$ denotes transposition, $n_{a,j} = n/a(n)2^j$ is the number of wavelet-domain observations for a sample size $n$, and each random vector $D(a(n)2^j,k)$ is the wavelet transform of a multivariate stochastic process $Y$ at the dyadic scale $a(n)2^j$ and shift $k \in \bbZ$.
-The entries of $\{D(a(n)2^j,k)\}_{k \in \bbN}$ are generally correlated.
+In \eqref{e:W(a2^j)_intro}, $^*$ denotes transposition, and $n_{a,j}$ is the (dyadic) number of wavelet-domain observations (we defer to Section \ref{s:wavelet_analysis} for a precise description of $n_{a,j}$).
 The so-named \textit{wavelet eigenanalysis} methodology consists in using the behavior across scales of the eigenvalues of wavelet random matrices to study the fractality of stochastic systems (Abry and Didier \cite{abry:didier:2018:n-variate,abry:didier:2018:dim2}).
-In this paper, we characterize the asymptotic and large scale behavior of the eigenvalues of wavelet random matrices in high dimensions.
-The (possibly non-Gaussian) underlying stochastic process $Y = \{Y(t)\}_{t \in \bbZ}$ is assumed to have the form
+In this paper, we characterize the asymptotic and large-scale behavior of the eigenvalues of wavelet random matrices in high dimensions.
+Observations of a (possibly non-Gaussian) underlying stochastic process $Y$ in \eqref{e:D(a(n)2^j,k)_intro} are assumed to have the form

-In \eqref{e:Y(t)}, both $Y$ and the noise term $Z = \{Z(t)\}_{t \in \bbZ}$ are (high-dimensional) $p=p(n)$-variate processes, $P=P(n)$ is a rectangular coordinates matrix and, for fixed $r \in \bbN$, $X = \{X(t)\}_{t \in \bbZ}$ is a (low-dimensional) $r$-variate fractional process.
-In particular, the measurements $Y$ are correlated time-wise and between rows.
-We show that, if the ratio $a(n)p(n)/n$ converges to a positive constant, under appropriate rescaling the $r$ largest eigenvalues of ${\mathbf W}(a(n)2^j)$ converge in probability to scale invariant functions.
+In \eqref{e:Y(t)}, both $Y$ and the noise term $Z = \{Z(t)\}_{t\in\bbZ}$ are (high-dimensional) $p$-variate processes, ${\mathbf P}$ is a rectangular, deterministic coordinates matrix and, for fixed $r \in \bbN$, $X = \{X(t)\}_{t \in\bbZ}$ is a (low-dimensional) $r$-variate fractional process.
+One can assume $X$ and $Z$ are second order, uncorrelated and zero-mean stochastic processes.
+In particular, the measurements $Y$ are \textit{correlated} both time-wise and between rows.
+Assuming the observations $Y(1),Y(2),\ldots, Y(n)$ of \eqref{e:Y(t)} are available, we show that, as $n\to\infty$, if $a=a(n)\to\infty$ and $p(n) a(n)/n=O(1)$ (with $r$ fixed and possibly $p(n)\to\infty$) then, under a suitable normalization based on \textit{scaling exponents}, the $r$ largest eigenvalues of ${\mathbf W}(a(n)2^j)$ converge in probability to scale-invariant functions.
 By contrast, the remaining $p(n)-r$ eigenvalues remain bounded in probability.
-In addition, we show that, up to a log transformation, the $r$ largest eigenvalues of ${\mathbf W}(a(n)2^j)$ exhibit asymptotically Gaussian distributions.
-The results bear direct consequences for statistical inference starting from high-dimensional measurements of the form of a signal-plus-noise system \eqref{e:Y(t)}, where $X$ is a latent process containing fractal information and $P$ (as well as $Z$) is unknown.
+In addition, we show that the $r$ largest log-eigenvalues of ${\mathbf W}(a(n)2^j)$ exhibit asymptotically Gaussian distributions.
+The results bear direct consequences for statistical inference starting from high-dimensional measurements of the form of a signal-plus-noise system \eqref{e:Y(t)}, where $X$ is a latent process containing fractal (scaling) information and ${\mathbf P}$ (as well as $Z$) is unknown.\\

+In this paper, we combine two mathematical frameworks that are rarely considered jointly: $(i)$ high-dimensional probability theory; $(ii)$ fractal analysis.
+This is done by bringing together the study of large random matrices and scaling analysis in the wavelet domain.